VTimofeenko/overlay-maintain-tools/README.md

 ## `overlay_maintain_tools check-remote-versions`

-Prints a report on the packages in the overlay and their versions available upstream.
+Prints report on the versions of packages.
+Checks versions available upstream.
 Pulls the data from remotes specified inside <upstream> tag in metadata.xml

 **Usage**: